hausdorff/snapchat-fs/README.md

 The `sfs` file is a Python script that currently sits in the root directory and never moves, because there's no installation script.
 You can run it with a command like `./sfs`.
 If you want to move into `bin/` or something, you'll have to do it yourself.

+In order to install dependencies: ``pip install -r requirements.txt``

 Someday this will be `pip`-installable or something.